carlosdibaya/carlosdibaya.github.io/index.md

 # About me

 I received a PhD in applied mathematics at the University of Leeds in November 2022.
+I work under the supervision of Dr Vincent Caudrelier in the integrable systems group.

 Before joining the University of Leeds for my PhD, I obtained an MSc at the University of the Western Cape and BSc at the University of Kinshasa in mathematics.